 It may be that the player allocated the number 6 for that season is not playing in the game you’re watching, or it may be that no one in the squad is using the number 6 for that season.

 If you do want to get hold of your own soccer jersey with your name and number printed on the back, my recommendation is that check out the huge range of jerseys on soccer.com by clicking on this link.
 They make choosing your jersey easy and affordable.

 Position of the Number 6 on the Soccer Field

-As we described above, the numbers used in soccer were originally used to show everyone what position a specific player was playing in on the soccer field.
+As I described above, the numbers used in soccer were originally used to show everyone what position a specific player was playing in on the soccer field.

 So, what is the position of a number 6 in soccer?

 In a game of soccer, a number 6 plays in the position between the defense and midfield.
 They are positioned in the gap at the back of the midfield and just in front of the defenders.
 Playing in this position allows them to perform the role they are required to fulfill: protecting the defense while also linking up with the midfield.

 If you look at a picture of a soccer formation, such as in the image above, you will see a natural gap between the defense and midfield.
 This is where the number 6 spends most of their time.

 But just being in a certain position isn’t enough on its own.
 The player needs to know what roles are expected of them.